-On foundation, the Society ‘inherited’ the use of three historic telescopes and has added a modern intrument along with various portable units.
+On foundation, the Society became the custodian of three historic telescopes, reclaimed another historic telescope and has added a modern instrument along with various portable units.

 The Baker Great Equatorial Telescope